 Just a couple of hours from Milan is a magnificent lake tucked away in the Alps.
 The largest in Italy, Lake Garda (Lago di Garda) is stunningly beautiful with dramatic, craggily mountains as a backdrop.
 A decade ago, I was on the hunt for a perfect get-away from the damp streets of the city and Garda was the answer.
 Meandering along the mountain roads, I quickly forgot the urban life left behind as the ancient architecture of the villages and sheer magnitude of mother nature captivated my senses.

 With its easy entry and solid on-shore winds in the morning, Garda is a great place to take up windsurfing — which I promptly did.
 However, amateurs (like myself) should know that typically the wind changes direction at midday and starts blowing off-shore.
 Keep that in mind if you’re not experienced, as you’ll need to know how to get back to where you took off from.
-Better to end the day with a glass of white wine and a risotto of fresh fish from the lake than by screaming out to the locals for “aiuto!” (help!) from the distant shore.
+Better to end the day with a glass of white wine and a risotto of fresh lake fish than by screaming “aiuto!” (help!) from a distant shore.
 Trust me.